Personal Injury -- Plaintiff Law

 Damages you may be able to recuperate include the immediate costs of your medical care, long-term medical care, such as physical therapy, lost wages from missed time at work, and compensation for losses like pain and suffering or general inconvenience.

 Alaska has specific laws on animal ownership and liability.
 Personal injury cases often arise from interactions with pets that cause harm.
-Whether your pet is something more common like a cat or a dog or something more unusual, learning the laws about pet ownership can help understand when liability arises.
+Whether your pet is something more common like a cat or a dog or something more unusual, learning the laws about pet ownership in Anchorage can help understand when liability arises.

-If a person owns a dog that displays an uncommon level of aggression and that dog then bites or attacks someone, the owner could be found liable for those injuries, even if it was the first time the dog ever bit someone.
+If a person owns a dog in Wasilla that displays an uncommon level of aggression and that dog then bites or attacks someone, the owner could be found liable for those injuries, even if it was the first time the dog ever bit someone.
 This is known as a “one bite rule.”
 If the court finds that the owner knew or should have known their dog was likely to bite someone, the injured person could collect damages.

 Pet owners can also be strictly liable for the conduct of any “wild” animal they own.
 Even if the owner truly believes their animal is tame, if they know the natural characteristics of the animal, the owner could be liable for injuries they cause.
 That means that if another otherwise “tame” wolf bites a person in a way that any typical wolf would, the owner would still be liable.
 And, considering some wild animals, like wolves, are prohibited as pets in Alaska, the owner could face criminal charges as well.

 Time Limits for Personal Injury Lawsuits in Alaska